Allen050329/myturnip-CI/README.md

 ###Allen050329 Changelog
--change auto build time to the 1st, 8th, 15th and 22nd of each month
+-Change auto build time to the 1st, 8th, 15th and 22nd of each month -Add drm stuff back in

 Notes
 use command